 - 4.5 In the question papers, wherever necessary, questions involving the Metric System of Weights and Measures only will be set. - 5.
-The Stage-III will consist of Personality Test carrying 200 Marks (with no minimum qualifying marks).
-Candidates, who obtain such minimum qualifying marks in Stage-II as may be fixed by the Commission as per its discretion, shall be summoned by them for Stage-III (Personality Test).
+The Stage-III will consist of Personality Test/Interview carrying 200 Marks (with no minimum qualifying marks).
+Candidates, who obtain such minimum qualifying marks in Stage-II as may be fixed by the Commission as per its discretion, shall be summoned for Stage-III (Personality Test).
 The number of candidates to be summoned for Personality Test will be about twice the number of vacancies to be filled.
 In the Personality Test, the candidate will be interviewed by Board i.e. Interview Board (s) constituted by the Commission.
-The object of the interview will be to assess the suitability for the post(s) of Geologist, Geophysicist, Chemist and Jr. Hydrogeologist.
-Special attention will be paid in the Personality Test to assessing the candidate's capacity for leadership, initiative and intellectual curiosity, tact and other social qualities, mental and physical energy powers of practical application, integrity of character and aptitude for adapting themselves to the field life.
+The object of the interview will be to assess the suitability for the post(s) of Chemist, Scientist B'(Hydrogeology), Scientist B'(Chemical) and Scientist B' (Geophysics).
+Special attention will be paid in the Personality Test to assessing the candidate's capacity for leadership, initiative and intellectual curiosity, tact and other social qualities, mental and physical energy powers of practical application, integrity of character and aptitude for adapting themselves to the field life. #